Our standards and commitments

-- We’ll notify all property owners or occupiers at least 24 hours before commencing any planned maintenance or upgrades that may affect them
+- We’ll notify all property owners or occupiers at least 24 hours before starting planned maintenance or upgrades that may affect them.

-- Employees and contractors of Hutt City Council and Capacity will carry identification which they must show you if they need to enter your property
+- Employees and contractors of Hutt City Council and Capacity will carry identification.
+They must show you this if they need to enter your property.

-- We’ll reinstate any private property disturbed by us or our contractors to a standard as close as practical to that existing before the work was carried out
+- We’ll reinstate any private property disturbed by us or our contractors.
+This will be done to a standard as close as practical to that existing before the work was carried out.

-- We’ll help you to locate any public or private stormwater pipelines within your property
+- We’ll help you to locate public or private stormwater pipelines within your property.

-- We’ll respond to urgent work requirements (non-availability of wastewater service, and significant health, safety and/or environmental risk) within an hour
+- We’ll respond to urgent work requirements within an hour.
+Urgent work is the non-availability of wastewater service, and significant health, safety and/or environmental risk)

-- We’ll respond to non-urgent work requirements (nuisance or partial disruption to stormwater service) within 24 hours
+- We’ll respond to non-urgent work requirements within 24 hours.
+Non-urgent work is nuisance or partial disruption to stormwater service.

 Who's responsible for drains?

 You own and are responsible for all drains, pipe work and plumbing which service your property and which are upstream of the point of service.